Soling One Meter

 Height (Top of mast to bottom of keel): 65”

-Available as a kit from Victor Model Products.
+Available as a kit from the vendors shown below.
 A good all weather boat using one standardized sail plan, with fairly tight class rules that keep cost to a minimum.
 Moderate performance, at its’ best in medium and higher winds, but well balanced and easy to sail in all conditions.
 Kit construction requires a reasonable skill level, and research plus advice from experienced builders is recommended to construct the most competitive boat.
-Total cost, excluding transmitter, will be in the $200 range.
+Total cost, excluding transmitter, will be in the $200-$400 range.
 The Soling 1M is, in numbers, the largest AMYA class, and is a semi-scale version of the Olympic Soling class boats.
 Along with the Seawind, she’s a good choice as a first boat.

 US One Meter